Hadiasemi/JavaSummery/JavaSummery.md

 # Upcasting and Downcasting:

+The right side should be less than or equal left side.

+We can not instenciate the interface.
 <!-- **Note:**

 1. Every time down casting, it is possible the code crash on run time.(**CR**) -->